cashbit/brain-predict/README.md

 var predict = require("brain-predict") ;

 var config = {
-	// how many steps use to calculate meanerror checkSteps : 16,
 	// how many steps to predict
 	predictionSteps : 8,
 	// how many steps use for each training pattern